Paul Azinger (NBC)

 He’s better than Melatonin or Sominex.
 If I need a good snooze on the couch while watching golf, the soft, melodic tones of Love III’s voice sends me quickly to snoozeville.
 I have always admired Love as a player and Ryder Cup Captain, but he doesn’t bring much dynamism to the broadcast.
 Like most Pro golfers turned analysts, he noticeably tiptoes around any criticism of his brethren.
 (DLIII didn’t last long at CBS and announced he was returning to competitive golf).
 A good move on his part.

-Jim “Bones” Mackay (NBC)
+Jim “Bones” Mackay (Formerly With NBC)

-Roger Maltbie (NBC)
+Roger Maltbie (Formerly With NBC)

 Jim Nantz (CBS)